 A bit hidden on a street behind Aker Brygge, and then up at the 3rd floor of an old building, in a regular apartment where an old man welcomes you at the entrance, I found a lovely place to spend a while on a Sunday afternoon (the museum is only open on Sundays).

 I was there just in time for the 2PM magic demonstration during which a man tried to speak both Norwegian and English and involve the silent crowd in his tricks.
 I liked it that after the show they spent time answering the kid’s question and showing other little tricks to them.
-I even bought one the magic tricks and it gets quite entertaining at home.
+I even bought a magic trick for home, where the entertainment continued.